dbanks12/dotfiles/nvim/README.md

 ```

 ### Vundle Plugin Manager
-This is a mandatory prerequisite for usage of the this `init.vim`
+This is a mandatory prerequisite for usage of the this `init.vim`.

 Install Vundle:
 ```
-$ git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
+git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
 ```
 Then open vim/nvim and run the following to install all of the plugins that
 are used by this `init.vim`:
 ```
 :PluginInstall
 ```
+(Or from the command-line: `nvim -c ":PluginInstall"` or `vim -c ":PluginInstall"`)

 ### Themes and Appearance
 #### Powerline